Creating Solutions for Women + Water

 Creating Solutions for Women + Water Treating water as a human right

 Few resources are as essential to people’s health and well-being as water.
-The need for clean, safe water is not just an environmental issue, but a human rights issue and we want to help ensure that everyone touched by our business can have this need met.
+The need for clean, safe water is not just an environmental issue, but a human rights issue.
+We want to help ensure that everyone touched by our business can have this need met.
 Not only do we rely on water to create our products, but the people who make our clothes must be able to care for themselves and their families – if they can’t thrive in the communities where they live, neither can we.
 In addition, the processes behind making a piece of clothing – from dyeing fabric to laundering a pair of jeans – can affect not just the environment but people, and we feel a responsibility to work to reduce the negative environmental impacts.

 We strive to ensure that the process of making our clothes is safe for people and communities, and we’re working directly with women to help them gain access to clean, safe water.

-For these reasons, water is one of our two primary environmental focus areas.
+For these reasons, water is one of our primary environmental focus areas.
 And since we look at this issue through the lens of how it affects people, we have designed our strategy under the umbrella Women + Water.
 We know that 80 percent of the people who make our clothes are women – and just as important, women carry much of the burden of the world’s water challenges.
 In many regions, their daily activities revolve around water, as they bear responsibility for collecting it for the household and completing chores such as washing, cooking and cleaning.
 Each day, women and girls collectively spend more than 150 million hours collecting water – time that could be spent earning additional income, caring for their families, or getting an education.4

-We are focused on helping to ensure that women in communities where our products are made have access to safe water, and we are also addressing the water impacts created from the making of our clothes.
+We are focused on helping women in communities where our products are made have access to safe water, and we are also addressing the water impacts created from the making of our clothes.
 Our priorities center on those areas where we have the greatest influence and ability to create improvements.
-Namely, they include partnering with fabric mills to improve their practices, building water filtration plants to provide people with access to clean water, educating the women who make our clothes on safe water handling practices, and investing in Better Cotton.
+Namely, they include partnering with fabric mills to improve their practices, building water filtration plants to provide people with access to clean water, educating the women who make our clothes on safe water handling practices and investing in Better Cotton.

 4Conservation International research for Gap Inc.